Local insider tips on where to eat for a proper intro to the Gerrard East neighbourhood.

 Pinkerton’s Snack Bar

 Go to Pinkerton’s Snack Bar for delicious Asian-inspired bar bites, like kimchi French fries and pork neck pancakes.
-Pinkerton’s also serves a variety of baos and a good selection of cocktails, spirits, mead and beer (including tall cans).
+Pinkerton’s also serves a variety of baos and a good selection of cocktails, spirits and beer (including tall cans).
 The menu is compact and changes often, based on what chef Andy Wilson can get seasonally from local markets.

 Named after a Weezer album, this hip bar has a loud and lively atmosphere with friendly service and was the perfect place to grab a drink and late-night eats in the neighbourhood.
-Now, order food through their takeout menu or alcohol through their Bottle Shop Thursday to Monday.

 As its name suggests, Anglr is a restaurant with a pescatarian focus that also offers Canadian classics with a twist, like spicy chorizo poutine and plant poutine.
 Run by a brother duo, Anglr aims to use sustainable products where possible.

 The place to get an authentic Egyptian brunch, Maha’s could be said to have a cult following in Toronto.
-Long lineups were often to be expected at this family-owned and operated restaurant, serving up tasty dishes like Maha’s Mind Blowing Chicken, shakshuka and sunny eggs and foole.
+Long lineups are often to be expected at this family-owned and operated restaurant, serving up tasty dishes like Maha’s Mind Blowing Chicken, shakshuka and sunny eggs and foole.

 The Real Jerk

 An institution for authentic Jamaican food in Toronto, The Real Jerk is famously known for being the location of Rihanna and Drake’s “Work” video.
-Portions are generous and the food is bursting with flavour.
+Portions are generous, and the food is bursting with flavour.
 The jerk chicken with rice and beans is the main event, but really everything on the menu is Irie!
 Tip: to try more of the offerings, order a jerk chicken combo and choose a side of oxtail, curry chicken, goat, or jerk pork to go with it.

 Chula Taberna Mexicana